jaelynbos/Atenuis_Philippines/README.md

 This repo uses RADSeq data sequenced from samples of _Acropora cf. tenuis_ corals to explore lanscape genetics in both corals and their algal symbionts.
 All code is associated with the mansucript _Contrasting patterns of seascape genetics in_ Acropora cf. tenuis _and their symbiotic algae_ (in prep).

+The README is organized into three sections:
+A) Data availability \
+B) Bioninformatic pre-processing \
+C) Analysis \

+All pre-processing, mapping, and  analysis was run on the University of California's high performance computing clusters 'Hummingbird' and 'Elkhorn'.

 ## Data availability
 Raw reads from RAD sequencing are available for download on NCBI at https://www.ncbi.nlm.nih.gov/sra/PRJNA1445311.